 Police and fire officials and first responders have a crucial role in communicating with the media during emergency situations and major incidents.
 Understanding the terminology that media outlets use can help you effectively convey important information to journalists, who can quickly spread information and details to the public during these incidents.
-Let’s explore some common media terms that police and fire officials should be familiar with.

-On the Record – When speaking to a reporter on the record, any information you provide can be attributed to you.
-This means that anything said on the record can be quoted directly using your first and last name and title and used in their reporting.
-Anytime you’re speaking to a reporter you should assume that it’s on the record.
+OntheRecord – At any point that you’re speaking to a reporter, you are on-the-record.
+On-the-record is a common media term used in everyday reporting.
+Stating that any information you provide can be and will be attributed to you.
+Always assume you are on-the-record!
+A journalist will directly quote this information from you.
+Reporters will use your first name, last name and title when siting an official in their reporting.
 If you do not wish to speak on the record, you and the reporter have to both agree BEFORE you start talking.
 It’s your responsibility to make it clear that information is either on or off the record.
 (Example: Lt.
 John Johnson said the suspect has been arrested.)

 On Background – Similar to off the record, speaking on background can provide reporters with information or context about a situation.
 However, unlike off the record, journalists can use this information as long as they don’t identify the source by name.
 (Example: Capt.
 Peter Peterson told a reporter on background that the deceased victim in the case was a single mother with three young kids.
 The reporter put the information in their story but attributed it to a “law enforcement official with knowledge of the situation.”)